Pseudophilautus caeruleus

 Pseudophilautus caeruleus, commonly called blue thigh shrub frog, is a species of frogs in the family Rhacophoridae.

 It is endemic to Sri Lanka.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+It has been observed between 810 and 1370 meters above sea level.

 It was last known to be threatened by habitat loss in 2020.